masterofpi11436/rrjweb/README.md

 # Inmate Tablet
 Lists the inmates that are not allowed to have a tablet.
 This information is used in conjuction with the list of inmates on the mailroom app to sort through the mail.
 List is maintained by ICS

+# OPR List
+Contains the list of names of inmates that are required to have all their mail forwarded to OPR.
+There is a public page to view the list to be seen by the mailroom staff.
+The protected routes are for OPR use.